dvreeze/yaidom/README.rst

     </dependency>

 Note that yaidom itself has a few dependencies, which will be transitive dependencies in projects that use yaidom.
-Yaidom has been cross-built for several Scala versions, leading to artifactIds yaidom_2.9.1, yaidom_2.9.2, etc..
+Yaidom has been cross-built for several Scala versions, leading to artifactIds referring to different Scala (binary) versions.

 Yaidom requires Java version 1.6 or later.